eodash/eodash/docs/branding.md

 # Branding

-## Layout:
-Supporting layout customization by allowing to configure the header and footer of the dashboard
+eodash allows you to configure your own brand.
+Check out the [API](/api/client/types/interfaces/Eodash.html#brand) and the guide below to learn more.

 ### No Layout
 Removing the header and footer completely by setting: